Adria-F/QT-Graphics-Engine/README.md

 <img src="https://github.com/Adria-F/QT-Graphics-Engine/blob/master/Web%20Images/DOF2.JPG" width="400">
 </p>

+### Orbital camera

+The orbital camera is enabled by pressing the "O" key.
+The camera will orbit around the selected object.
+In case of no object being selected, the rotation will be performed around the world's origin of coordinates (0,0,0).

 ### Configuring technique values

 The values related with the previous effects, can be modified from the "Misc settings" tab.